w3f/polkadot-wiki/docs/build-build-with-polkadot.md

 aware that they might have a less-than-smooth development experience, but with enough determination can use it to build their application.

-For the interested developers, they can get started writing smart contracts using Ink by studying the [examples](https://github.com/paritytech/ink/tree/master/examples) which have already been written.
+For interested developers, they can get started writing smart contracts using Ink by studying the [examples](https://github.com/paritytech/ink/tree/master/examples) which have already been written.
 These can be used as guideposts to writing more complex logic which will be deployable on smart contract parachains.